-A profusion of colorful and fragrant May flowers signify the start of summer.
+A profusion of colorful and fragrant May flowers signifies the start of summer.
 Some of these flowers will still be in bloom for months to come, complementing the emerging summer perennials.

-Laburnum x watereri ‘Vossii’ (voss’s laburnum) is a hardy, rapid growing tree and a must for any garden.
+Laburnum x waterers ‘Vossii’ (Voss’s laburnum) is a hardy, rapid-growing tree and a must for any garden.
 The dark-green small oval leaves are attractive in their own right but it is the golden yellow flowers that hang in chains that make this tree a real show-stopper.
-The flowers are followed by seeds which are poisonous if ingested.
+The flowers are followed by seeds that are poisonous if ingested.
 The tree can be planted as a specimen tree or, like Wisteria, trained over walls or other garden structures.